telefonicaid/fiware-keystone-spassword/README.md

 drop table spassword;
 delete from migrate_version where repository_id='keystone_spassword';
 ```
-Then stop container and updaet image in docker-compose and up again container; then container will be recreated.
+Then stop container and update image in docker-compose and up again container; then container will be recreated.

 ##### Upgrade from 1.7.0,  1.8.0, 1.9.0